kyma-incubator/hack-showcase/docs/githubconnector/demoscenario.md

 subscription.eventing.kyma-project.io/gh-connector-example-lambda-issuesevent-opened-v1 created
 Subscribed!
 Happy GitHub Connecting!
 ```
-Lambda reacts to new issues opened in GitHub repository you are bind to.
+Lambda reacts to new issues opened in GitHub repository you are bound to.
 It logs `Issue opened` when someone creates a new issue.